SalvatoreRa/artificial-intelligence-articles/articles/grokking.md

 ## Connection between grokking and embedding

-Embeddings play an important role in transformers, allowing tokens to be mapped to multidimensional vectors and capturing contextualized representations.
+Embeddings play an important role in [transformers](https://en.wikipedia.org/wiki/Transformer_(deep_learning)), allowing tokens to be mapped to multidimensional vectors and capturing contextualized representations.
 This representation is then used by the self-attention mechanism to capture dependencies between tokens.
-In MLPs, embeddings allow MLPs to handle certain non-linear tasks such as modular arithmetic.
+In [MLPs](https://en.wikipedia.org/wiki/Multilayer_perceptron), embeddings allow MLPs to handle certain non-linear tasks such as [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
 In these settings, it is easier to study the impact of an embedding on model generalization.

 In this [study](https://arxiv.org/pdf/2505.15624), the authors show that simply adding an embedding layer to simple MLPs leads to grokking even in simple modular arithmetic tasks, such as modular addition.
 Conversely, MLPs without embedding do not show delayed generalization but generalize quickly (thus showing a different dynamic from grokking).
 Moreover, MLP without embeddings are doing some memorization, so a more inefficient training.